 While technical security measures continue to improve, phishing remains one of the cheapest and easiest ways for cyber criminals to gain access to sensitive information.

-Simply by clicking a link, victims can endanger their company’s security and put themselves at risk of identity theft.

 They might also compromise their personal information, login credentials such as usernames and passwords, and financial information, including credit card numbers.

 This page provides an overview of phishing and explains how security awareness training can help you avoid falling victim.

-What is phishing?
+What is Phishing?

 Phishing is a type of social engineering attack in which cyber criminals trick victims into handing over sensitive information or installing malware.